 History enables us to understand how the world has developed and become what it is today.
 Studying events and issues from the past also affects the way we see the present and future.

-Whichever path you choose, you’ll be able to deepen your exploration of subject areas that you have studied previously and will have the opportunity to explore something completely new.
+Whichever path you choose, you'll be able to deepen your understanding of subject areas that you have studied previously and will have the opportunity to explore something completely new.

-History courses you take in Year 1 are broad survey courses that will emphasise processes and patterns within broad chronological and geographical frameworks, designed to prepare you for more specialised study in Years 3 and 4.
+History courses you take in Year 1 are broad survey courses that will emphasise processes and patterns within wide chronological and geographical frameworks, from the early Middle Ages to the present day, and are designed to prepare you for more specialised study in Years 3 and 4.